-- Ensuring the necessary environmental authorisations and permits, if any, has been obtained. - Advising the Contractor and/or the ER on environmental issues within defined construction areas. - Undertaking site visits every week to ensure compliance with the EMP when the construction zone is outside of the adjacent sensitive areas as detailed by the respective specialist assessments. - Completing environmental checklists during site visits and keeping a photographic record of progress on site from an environmental perspective. - Reporting back on any environmental issues/incidents to the DEA as reported to by the Contractor. - Providing the DEA is informed of work progress on site. - Preparing an environmental audit report at the conclusion of the construction phase.
+- Ensuring the necessary environmental authorisations and permits, if any, has been obtained; - Advising the Contractor and/or the ER on environmental issues within defined construction areas: - Undertaking site visits once-per-month to ensure compliance with the EMP.
+Should construction occur in sensitive areas (within 32m of a watercourse, sensitive vegetation) the frequency of site inspection should be increased to bi-weekly visits; - Completing environmental checklists during site visits and keeping a photographic record of progress on site from an environmental perspective; - Reporting back on any environmental issues/incidents to the DEA as reported to by the Contractor; - Providing the DEA is informed of work progress on site; - Preparing an environmental audit report at the conclusion of the construction phase.